defold/doc/docs/en/tutorials/15-puzzle.md

 Next, <kbd>Right click</kbd> the *main* folder and select <kbd>New ▸ Tile Map</kbd>.
 Name the new file "grid.tilemap".

 Defold needs you to initialize the grid.
-To do that, select the "layer1" layer and paint the 4⨉4 grid of tiles just to the top-right of origo.
+To do that, select the "layer1" layer and paint the 4⨉4 grid of tiles just to the top-right of origin.
 It does not really matter what you set the tiles to.
 You will write code in a bit that will set the content of these tiles automatically.

 ![Tile map](images/15-puzzle/tilemap.png)